Fact-verified AI for Financial Intelligence with FactBlock and DeepVerify

 Case Study

-Factagora’s approach was applied to a real-world case study in the U.S. insurance industry.
+Factagora’s approach was applied to a real-world case study in the U.S. insurance industry, focusing on the underwriting performance of major insurance companies.

-The project focused on the underwriting performance of major U.S. insurance companies.
-Eight firms—including Allstate, MetLife, and Progressive—were selected, and five years of data were extracted from SEC filings (10-K, 10-Q, 8-K) and structured into FactBlocks.
+Eight firms—including Allstate, MetLife, and Progressive—were selected.
+Five years of data were extracted from SEC filings (10-K, 10-Q, 8-K) and structured into FactBlocks.
 Macroeconomic indicators from FRED—such as unemployment rate, real GDP, CPI, and the 10-year Treasury yield—were also incorporated to quantitatively link company performance with broader economic conditions.
 Together, these elements formed a domain-specific Source of Truth (SoT).

 Underwriting performance was evaluated using five core metrics defined by the National Association of Insurance Commissioners (NAIC):

-Factagora aligned the FactBlock schema and analytical structure with these metrics to ensure consistent, standards-driven evaluation.
+Factagora aligned the FactBlock schema and analytical framework with these metrics to ensure consistent, standards-driven evaluation.

 “How has this ratio evolved over the past year, and what does it imply about underwriting profitability?”